PlamenStilyianov/Professional_Certificate_in_ML_and_AI/Module24/CapstoneProject/README.md

 <img src="images/rnn_sp500_regression_black.png">
-The above four plots illustrate the forecast performance based on the rescaled predictions that track the 2019 out-of-sample S&P 500 data with a test information coefficient (IC) of 1.0398:
+The above four plots illustrate the forecast performance based on the rescaled predictions that track the 2019 out-of-sample S&P 500 data with a test information coefficient (IC) of 1.0398.

-*Multivariate Time Series Forecasting with LSTMs in Keras*
+**Multivariate Time Series Forecasting with LSTMs in Keras**

 Multivariate time-series models are designed to capture the dynamic of multiple time series simultaneously and leverage dependencies across these